-At the close of the year, there was £129,511 in the Fund, slightly up from £127,268 in 2021.
-The Commission was able to financially support an Islander who had to travel to the UK in order to receive in-house counselling treatment and continues to work with a number of providers to ensure dedicated support is available for Jersey residents.
+At the close of the year, there was £143,790 in the Fund, up from £129,511 in 2022.
+The Commission continues to offer support to Islanders needing to travel to the UK in order to receive in-house counselling treatment and continues to work with a number of providers to ensure dedicated support is available for Jersey residents.
 While the Fund remains healthy, it is not sufficient to undertake, support or deliver significant long-term projects, such as delivery of an on-Island treatment and counselling service.
-The Commission must, therefore, receive external assistance if it is to deliver a sustainable treatment provision on the Island moving forward.
 As indicated above, the Commission will continue to press for engagement on a partnership basis with public sector agencies and interested third sector bodies to identify ways in which the Fund can effectively be applied to achieve the most practical outcomes.